 Dr Niklas Feldhahn received his PhD in 2006 at the University of Düsseldorf in Germany under the supervision of Professor Markus Müschen.
 His research during his PhD focused on oncogenic signaling in B-lymphoid leukaemia.
 After his PhD, Dr Feldhahn joined the laboratory of Professor Nora Heisterkamp at the Children's Hospital Los Angeles, to study mechanisms of drug-resistance to small-molecule inhibitors.
-In 2008, he joined the laboratory of Professor Michel Nussenzweig at the Rockefeller University New York as a senior postdoctoral research fellow.
-At the Rockefeller University, he generated in vivo models for DNA damage response genes to study their function, and analyzed DNA damage and genomic instability in normal and malignant B-cells using next-generation sequencing-based methods.
+In 2008, he joined the laboratory of Professor Michel Nussenzweig at the Rockefeller University New York as a senior postdoctoral research fellow, where he generated in vivo models for DNA damage response genes and analyzed DNA damage and genomic instability in normal and malignant B-cells using next-generation sequencing-based methods.

 Niklas Feldhahn joined the Centre for Haematology of the Department of Medicine at Imperial College London in 2013 as an early career researcher and Bennett Fellow of Blood Cancer UK (www.bloodcancer.org.uk) and became a Lecturer in the Department of Immunology & Inflammation in 2019.

 The laboratory of the Feldhahn group investigates oncogene function in B-lymphoid and myeloid leukemia such as BCR::ABL1 in Ph B-lineage acute lymphoblastic leukaemia (B-ALL) and chronic myeloid leukaemia (CML), and EVI1 in CML and acute myeloid leukaemia (AML).
 Another main focus is the analysis of transcriptional deregulation promoting leukaemia,